Courts & Litigation Criminal Justice & the Rule of Law Democracy & Elections

 In the immunity case, the Supreme Court gestured toward the Blassingame framework without outright adopting it in the criminal context.
 Smith, though, is all-in on Blassingame, drawing directly from that ruling to argue that the relevant distinction between official and unofficial conduct under Trump is, as it was in Blassingame, whether Trump was acting “as office-seeker, not office-holder.”
 Under that framework, Smith argues, all the conduct described in the superseding indictment and in this filing is not protected—except for “the specific official conduct related to Pence that the Supreme Court held to be official” regarding conversations between Trump and Pence over the latter’s role presiding over the electoral count as president of the Senate, the presumptive immunity of which Smith sets out to rebut.

 He does so, as he hinted in the superseding indictment, by establishing that the official counting of the electoral vote is “a process in which the Executive Branch … plays no direct role,” and which Trump therefore cannot have been acting officially in seeking to influence. “[A]pplying a criminal prohibition to the defendant’s conduct would not pose any danger of intrusion on the authority and functions of the Executive Branch,” Smith explains, but instead “would advance the Constitution’s structural design to prevent one Branch from usurping or impairing the performance of the constitutional responsibilities of another Branch.”
-Smith also points to Trump’s pattern of excluding his official White House advisors and relying instead on private or campaign lawyers when seeking to pressure Pence to upend the electoral count, writing at one point: “It is hard to imagine stronger evidence that conduct is private than when the President excludes his White House Counsel and only wishes to have his private counsel present.”
+Smith also points to Trump’s pattern of excluding his official White House advisers and relying instead on private or campaign lawyers when seeking to pressure Pence to upend the electoral count, writing at one point: “It is hard to imagine stronger evidence that conduct is private than when the President excludes his White House Counsel and only wishes to have his private counsel present.”

-Smith relies on this same pair of arguments—the president has no official role in the process of ascertaining and counting electors, and Trump repeatedly turned to private rather than campaign lawyers and staffers to help him meddle with the count—in arguing that Trump’s pressuring of state officials and involvement in the fake electors scheme were unofficial.
+Smith relies on this same pair of arguments—the president has no official role in the process of ascertaining and counting electors, and Trump repeatedly turned to private rather than official lawyers and staffers to help him meddle with the count—in arguing that Trump’s pressuring of state officials and involvement in the fake electors scheme were unofficial.
 (Here, he also draws on Justice Amy Coney Barrett’s concurring opinion in the immunity case, in which Barrett took the view that the president “has no legal authority—and thus no official capacity—to influence how the States appoint their electors.”)
 He notes that, of the state officials Trump contacted, “all … were the defendant's fellow Republicans; he made no efforts to contact the equivalent individuals holding the same offices in Nevada, New Mexico, Pennsylvania, or Wisconsin, all of whom were Democrats.”
 That strongly suggests this was a matter of Republican Party interests, not official responsibilities.
 Smith also points to Mark Meadows’s two failed efforts to remove state criminal cases against him in Georgia and Arizona to federal court, noting that federal judges determined Meadow’s conduct in facilitating these efforts to be in service of Trump’s private interests rather than those of the office of the presidency.

 When Smith refers to the specific conduct that the Supreme Court found official, he really means it.
 His approach—not only for the material regarding Pence, but throughout this section of the filing—is to examine Trump’s conduct with painstaking granularity to sort the potentially immune from the unofficial, sentence by sentence and tweet by tweet.
 When it comes to Pence, for example, the Supreme Court addressed Pence’s conversations with Trump over the vice president’s role presiding over the electoral count but did not speak to other aspects of Pence’s interactions with Trump—and so Smith adds a new category of evidence concerning “private phone calls or in-person meetings … that the defendant had with Pence in their unofficial capacities, as running mates in the post-election period.”

-A footnote suggests just how carefully Smith plans to divide unofficial from potentially official conduct at trial: he proposes to slice up a single conversation on Dec.
+A footnote suggests just how carefully Smith plans to divide unofficial from potentially official conduct at trial: He proposes to slice up a single conversation on Dec.
 19 where Trump allegedly “told Pence that it would be good to have lots of their supporters in town on January 6.”
 That comment of Trump’s is unofficial and can be introduced at trial, Smith argues.
 But Smith will not be introducing Pence’s response to that comment—“which included a reference to the certification proceedings” and thus may be official.
 Elsewhere, Smith suggests that, should certain material in Trump’s public statements be found to be official, the government could simply edit it out and present evidence of the remaining unofficial portions of the tweets or speeches instead.

 This careful parsing of the distinction between official and unofficial appears throughout the brief.
 In arguing that Trump’s Jan.
-6 speech on the Ellipse was in his capacity as a candidate, for example, Smith points not only to Trump’s rhetoric—which he says was “that of a candidate focused on his re-election”—but also to previously unrevealed testimony from a secret service agent that Trump’s security detail "wasn't getting information [about the rally] from their counterparts at the White House staff because this was not a staff-driven event.
+6 speech on the Ellipse was in his capacity as a candidate, for example, Smith points not only to Trump’s rhetoric—which he says was “that of a candidate focused on his re-election”—but also to previously unrevealed testimony from a Secret Service agent that Trump’s security detail "wasn't getting information [about the rally] from their counterparts at the White House staff because this was not a staff-driven event.
 This was a campaign driven event."

 Smith identifies legal grounding for carving out categories of unofficial activity from areas that might otherwise seem official.
-Identifying many of Trump’s tweets as primarily campaign-focused in nature and therefore not immune, the special counsel points to the Supreme Court’s 2024 ruling in Lindke v.
-Freedto argue that “a public official’s personal social-media account can be used for both personal and public business.”
+Identifying many of Trump’s tweets as primarily campaign focused in nature and therefore not immune, the special counsel points to the Supreme Court’s 2024 ruling in Lindke v.
+Freed to argue that “a public official’s personal social-media account can be used for both personal and public business.”
 Elsewhere, he draws on the restrictions imposed by the Hatch Act.
-That law allows some White House staffers to engage in political activity while on the job, but forbids them from using their “official authority” to do so.
+That law allows some White House staffers to engage in political activity while on the job but forbids them from using their “official authority” to do so.
 Accordingly, Smith argues that aides involved with Trump’s schemes to hold on to power were doing so in an unofficial capacity, notwithstanding their status as White House staffers.
 Smith likewise points to the D.C.
 Circuit’s 1998 ruling in In re Lindsey—a case that arose out of the Starr investigation—to argue that “senior White House personnel may serve as the President’s agents in a personal capacity to act as a conduit for unofficial information from a private party.”
 This argument is crucial for Smith’s ability to incorporate evidence from a White House lawyer who ferried information back and forth between Trump and the campaign.

 Again and again, Smith encounters all kinds of bizarre questions raised by the immunity ruling.
 How should the special counsel’s office handle the case of a White House staffer who overheard a personal remark made by Trump to his family?
 (Smith argues that Trump’s comment is unofficial and may be introduced as evidence.)
-What about statements made by federal officials without Trump’s knowledge, and to which he would likely not have consented had he known in advance—like Attorney General Bill Barr’s statements to a reporter that the election was not tainted by fraud or Cybersecurity and Infrastructure Security Agency chief Chris Krebs’s public assurance that the election had been secure, which eventually led Trump to fire Krebs?
+What about statements made by federal officials without Trump’s knowledge, and to which he would likely not have consented had he known in advance—like Attorney General William Barr’s statements to a reporter that the election was not tainted by fraud or Cybersecurity and Infrastructure Security Agency chief Christopher Krebs’s public assurance that the election had been secure, which eventually led Trump to fire Krebs?
 (In Smith’s view, Barr’s and Krebs’s comments are not shielded by immunity—though Krebs’s firing would be.)
 What about the particular news items that Trump was watching in the White House dining room on Jan.
 6 while rioters stormed the Capitol?
 (Any private citizen can watch the news, says Smith, and so it’s appropriate to introduce as evidence here.)
 In one section, Smith uses evidence of Trump’s official conduct in order to show that other conduct was not official, promising that he won’t draw on the first category of evidence at trial.
-And at each turn, Smith offers up an alternative argument: Even if Trump’s actions are deemed official, the government could rebut the presumption of immunity by showing that use of such evidence would not intrude on Executive Branch functions.
+And at each turn, Smith offers up an alternative argument: Even if Trump’s actions are deemed official, the government could rebut the presumption of immunity by showing that use of such evidence would not intrude on executive Branch functions.

 For all that, there is one conspicuous omission among Smith’s legal arguments.
 It relates to what is arguably the most controversial aspect of the Supreme Court’s opinion in Trump—the idea that not only is the president immune from prosecution for official acts in the sense that he cannot be indicted for them, but that prosecutors also can’t point to such acts for some limited evidentiary purpose at trial, even if the indictment alleges only unofficial conduct.
 As Anna Bower and Benjamin Wittes have examined, a cryptic footnote in the majority’s opinion in Trump could open up a loophole to that evidentiary rule.
 In the footnote, Chief Justice John Roberts suggests that “the prosecutor may point to the public record to show the fact that the President performed the official act.”
 While it’s not exactly clear what that means, one interpretation of the footnote is that it would permit official conduct deemed immune to be admitted at trial in the form of “public record” evidence.
 In Trump’s New York case, for example, prosecutors argued that some of Trump’s Twitter posts would have been admissible at trial under the footnote—even assuming the tweets are official and otherwise immune.